 (Plan) - Project director will meet with the Clinical Supervisor and treatment staff on a monthly basis to assess the treatment needs of the referral population.
 The project director will assist the Clinical Supervisor in the formation of any new programming changes or additions.
 The Clinical Supervisor will then implement any programming changes deemed appropriate and monitor to ensure their appropriateness.
 The Clinical Supervisor will formulate a weekly clinical schedule and submit to the project director for approval.
 The Clinical Supervisor will also monitor each group monthly and provide feedback to both the group facilitator and the project director to ensure effectiveness.
-Client satisfaction questionnaires will be completed for each client upon discharge and forwarded to the corporate office for review.
+Client satisfaction questionnaires will be completed for each client upon discharge.
 The feedback on the questionnaires will then be utilized in formulating facility goals and objectives and for implementing any programming changes through the Clinical Supervisor.
+(Target Date) 12-1-25